Apple Account

 Learn more about the benefits and risks associated with how people use online accounts like Apple IDs.

-Apple IDs are used for: content sharing, encrypted, gaming, in-app purchasing, live streaming, location sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, video calling, voice chat and voice command.
+Apple IDs are used for: encrypted, gaming, in-app purchasing, live streaming, location sharing, messaging/online chat, online relationships, photo/video sharing, screen capture, video calling, voice chat and voice command.

 How can you protect your personal information?